pangeon/typescript-workout/lib-10.0.2-3/readme.md

 1. Install dependencies with `npm i`.

-2. Compile the program with `tsc ./script.ts ./interfaces.ts ./display.ts`.
+2. Compile the program with `npm run compile`.

 3. Verify that the compilation ended successfully.